Conference Dates: July 12 – 14, 2015Register Online

 Mike is a nationally and internationally recognized presenter who was previously a trainer for California State University at Northridge (CSUN), providing practical and in-depth training to professionals interested in specializing in assistive technology.
 In addition, Mike is an adjunct professor at California State University, Northridge, and Felician College focused in AT and UDL.

 The conference schedule is structured to include keynote and closing sessions, up to 40 instructional breakout sessions that run 75 minutes in length and unopposed exhibit hall time.
 We will AGAIN be offering up to 16 vendor spotlight presentations.
-This is an opportunity for exhibitors to showcase their products during shorter, scheduled presentations.
+This is an opportunity for exhibitors to showcase their products and/or services during shorter, scheduled presentations.
 (Schedule may be subject to change.)